Gregsen/okapi/README.md

 # Disclaimer

-This is a simple app to test the capabilities of Swift and not intended to be used in production environments.
+This just is a simple app to test the capabilities of Swift and not intended to be used in production environments.
 If you are looking for a real app that monitors your Mac, i highly recommend [iStatMenus](http://bjango.com/mac/istatmenus/).

 Please notice that i'm not affiliated in any way with [Bjango](http://bjango.com), the developer of [iStatMenus](http://bjango.com/mac/istatmenus/).